 The genetics of plant resistance to generalist pathogens are mostly quantitative, depend upon pathogen isolate, and rely on genetic variation in both signal perception and direct defense genes (Kover and Schaal 2002, Parlevliet 2002, Glazebrook 2005, Nomura, Melotto et al. 2005, Goss and Bergelson 2006, Tiffin and Moeller 2006, Rowe and Kliebenstein 2008, Barrett, Kniskern et al. 2009, Corwin, Copeland et al. 2016, Zhang, Corwin et al. 2017).
-Previous studies on tomato resistance to B. cinerea have found a quantitative genetic architecture that varies between domesticated and wild tomato species, with higher resistance in the wild species (Egashira, Kuwashima et al. 2000, Nicot, Moretti et al. 2002, Guimaraes, Chetelat et al. 2004, Finkers, van Heusden et al. 2007, Ten Have, van Berloo et al. 2007, Finkers, Bai et al. 2008).
+Previous studies of tomato resistance to B. cinerea have found a quantitative genetic architecture that varies between domesticated and wild tomato species, with higher resistance in the wild species (Egashira, Kuwashima et al. 2000, Nicot, Moretti et al. 2002, Guimaraes, Chetelat et al. 2004, Finkers, van Heusden et al. 2007, Ten Have, van Berloo et al. 2007, Finkers, Bai et al. 2008).
 However, it was not known how the choice of B. cinerea isolate may change this plant-pathogen interaction.
 To address these questions, we used genetic variation in wild and domesticated tomato accessions in conjunction with a population of B. cinerea isolates.
-This also allowed us to test how domestication within tomato influenced the interaction at the level of the pathogen population and individual genes in the pathogen.
+This also allowed us to test how variation within tomato influenced the interaction at the level of the pathogen population and individual genes in the pathogen.
 B. cinerea virulence on tomato, as measured by lesion size, was significantly affected by pathogen isolate, host genotype, and domestication status (Table 1).
 Tomato domestication led to a slight but significant decrease in resistance to the pathogen but critically, there was no evidence of a domestication bottleneck, with similar variance in resistance between the wild and domesticated tomato accessions (Table 1, Figure 2).
 There was also little evidence in this B. cinerea population for specialization to tomato, supporting the hypothesis that B. cinerea is a generalist at the isolate and species level (Figure 1 c-h) (Giraud, Fortini et al. 1999, Martinez, Blancard et al. 2003, Ma and Michailides 2005).
 GWA mapping within the pathogen showed that the genetics underlying B. cinerea virulence on tomato are highly quantitative and vary across tomato genotypes and domestication status (Figure 5, Figure 7).
-This analysis identified a small subset of pathogen genes whose variation contributes to differential virulence on most of the hosts tested, and a set of pathogen genes whose variation is responsive to tomato domestication (Supplemental Data 2 b, d, f).
-We also identified a conservative subset of genes whose association to differential Botrytis cinerea virulence is consistent across GWA methods and reference genomes (Supplemental Data 2 a, b, c, d).
+This analysis identified a small subset of pathogen genes whose variation contributes to differential virulence on most of the hosts tested, and a set of pathogen genes whose variation is responsive to tomato domestication (Supplemental Data Set 2 b).

 Domestication and altered pathogen virulence genetics

 These results provide evidence of a mild tomato domestication effect on resistance to the generalist pathogen, B. cinerea.
-We measured an 18% increase in susceptibility across domesticated varieties, but this represents less than 1% of the total variance of B. cinerea lesion size on tomato (Table 1a).
+We measured an 18% increase in susceptibility across domesticated varieties, but this explains a small portion of the total variance of B. cinerea lesion size on tomato (Table 1).
 As such, domestication status alone is a poor predictor of a specific tomato host’s resistance to infection by B. cinerea.
-This suggests that while tomato domestication does affect this plant-pathogen interaction, it is not the primary factor defining the measured trait.
-(Zhang, Corwin et al. 2017)The effect of tomato domestication varied across the B. cinerea isolates, with specific loci linked to differential virulence across wild and domestic tomatoes (Figure 1 c-h).
+Functional plant defenses within both the domesticated and wild tomato accessions may act to buffer variation in B. cinerea virulence, as has been shown for A. thaliana (Zhang, Corwin et al. 2017).
+The effect of tomato domestication varied across the B. cinerea isolates, with specific loci linked to differential virulence across wild and domesticated tomatoes (Figure 1 c-h, Figure 7, Supplemental Data Set 3, Supplemental Data Set 4).
 If a study relies on one or a few isolates, it could obtain a falsely high or falsely low estimation of how host domestication influences pathogen resistance.
-This shows the need to utilize a population of B. cinerea to understand the factors contributing to B. cinerea virulence and how this is altered by crop domestication.
+As such, future studies need to utilize a population of B. cinerea to understand the factors contributing to B. cinerea virulence and how this is altered by crop domestication.